Heat player on J.R. Smith's blunder: 'I feel like I've forgotten the score before'

 A year ago, before he signed a four-year, $50 million deal with the Heat, Olynyk was playing deep into the playoffs with the Celtics.
 It has been a bit of an adjustment this summer being away from the game.
 It’s why he was in Boston to watch the Celtics and why he’s in India now.

 “It's definitely different,” Olynyk said.
 “When you're playing that deep into the playoffs, it takes a toll on your body and you really don't have much time.
 Last year, we were in the kind of the beginning of June and then it was basically three weeks until free agency, so there wasn't much downtime at all.
-This year, obviously, unfortunately, we had a little more down time, but it gives you a little more time to do some more things, experience more things in life and kind of take a mental break from the game and refresh yourself.”
+This year, obviously, unfortunately, we had a little more downtime, but it gives you a little more time to do some more things, experience more things in life and kind of take a mental break from the game and refresh yourself.”

 But the mental break will be coming to an end soon.
-After another night in India, Olynyk said he will be back in Miami where he hopes to reunite with a few Heat teammates for workouts before joining the Canadian National team in mid-June.
+After another night in India, Olynyk said he would be back in Miami, where he hoped to reunite with a few Heat teammates for workouts before joining the Canadian National team in mid-June.
 He will be among 18 players training this summer with the team as it attempts to qualify for the 2019 World Cup.

 “It’s always a debate people have — guys should play, guys shouldn’t play,” Olynyk said of playing for the Canadian team.
 “I think it’s really to each their own.
 A lot of guys have different needs and wants and a lot of people’s bodies are different.
 Some people need more time or more rest.
 Some people don’t like that side of it.
 Other guys just want to play basketball.